Luke Holm earned bachelor's degrees in English and philosophy from NIU. He is a middle school teacher and a creative writer.

 Finding Flaws in Epiphenomenalism and Interactionism

 Epiphenomenalism may be attractive to evolutionists, but it is flawed.
 Since epiphenomenalism claims that mental states are only byproducts of physical states, this means that we no longer need thought to thrive in the world.
-Unlike the mountain stream analogy in –where the babbling sound produced by water flow is analogous to the mind by means of a mere by-product–the mind cannot be viewed as a mere by-product of physical states.
+Unlike the mountain stream analogy in Chapter 4 of PP&A– where the babbling sound produced by water flow is analogous to the mind by means of a mere by-product– the mind cannot be viewed as a mere by-product of physical states.
 We see that mental phenomena have a causal effect on humans when we understand that our thoughts and personal views of the world shape the course of human history.
 Epiphenomenalism cannot be correct, because if it were, “None of people’s hopes, desires, dreams, joys, or sorrows have in any way affected the course of human events” (159).
-Chapter 4 of PP&A

 Token-Token Identity Theory and Narrow-Token Identity Theory

 The narrow token identity theory is the thesis that “each mental state token is identical to some neural state token or other” (188).
 This is a token-token identity theory.
-A token-token identity theory states that each instance of a mental entity, such as a pain, is identical with an instance of a material entity.
-It differs from interactionism, because interactionism claims “no mental state would have any material properties” (189).
+A token-token identity theory states that each instance of a mental entity, such as pain, is identical to an instance of a material entity.
+It differs from interactionism because interactionism claims “no mental state would have any material properties” (189).

 PP&A offers the consideration of mind with people who have had strokes.
 “People who have strokes and lose certain brain functions also lose various mental functions as well” (189).
 If damage to sectors of our brain influences the mind’s function in any way, we must conclude that the mind and the brain are synonymous processes.
 This is the main argument for the narrow token identity theory.